Polycystic Ovary Syndrome (PCOS)

-PCOS is a common condition that results in irregular periods, often in combination with excess body hair, acne, and obesity.
+PCOS is a common condition that results in irregular periods, along with excess body hair, acne, and obesity.
 It is associated with an imbalance in the hormone levels of estrogen, progesterone, and testosterone.
 Some, but not all, women with PCOS have ovarian cysts.
 PCOS cannot be “cured” but the symptoms can be managed.

 The cause of PCOS is unclear, but it may be in part due to insulin resistance.
 With insulin resistance, the pancreas can produce insulin, but cells are unable to use it normally.
-Women with PCOS have an increased risk of developing diabetes.
+Women with PCOS have an increased risk of developing diabetes and heart disease.

 What are symptoms of PCOS?